 Less commonly, diarrhea can also be accompanied by nausea, vomiting, or in severe cases, blood or mucus in the stool.
 Chronic or acute diarrhea can also cause unintended weight loss or fever.

 As previously mentioned, diarrhea can be a symptom of a number of existing medical conditions, especially those that are related to the gastrointestinal tract.
-Some common causes of diarrhea include:
+Some common causes include:

 After diarrhea, it is common for patients to experience constipation or lack of bowel movements.
 This is especially common for those who suffer from IBS.
 Those who suffer from IBS and other gastrointestinal conditions are also more susceptible to experiencing diarrhea from eating certain foods or traveling to a place that has bacteria they aren’t used to.